rizkihds/ai-deepseek_setup/README.md

 ```

 With these steps, you now have DeepSeek LLM running on your **Ubuntu Server** inside **Proxmox**, with **Oobabooga Web UI** for easy interaction. 🚀
+With these steps, you now have DeepSeek LLM running on your **Ubuntu Server** with **Oobabooga Web UI** for easy interaction. 🚀

+Additionally, you can store and analyze model interactions by connecting DeepSeek to your database, including **MariaDB**. 🔍📊

+Your database connections are now modularized in `db_connection.py` and `store_response.py`, making it easier to manage and secure credentials.

+Now, you also have a **backup & recovery plan** to ensure your setup remains secure and recoverable, along with automated upload to **Digital Ocean Spaces**. 🔄☁️